oneapi-src/SYCLomatic/docs/get_started/index.rst

       dpct --in-root=. src/vector_add.cu

    The ``--in-root`` option specifies the root location of the program sources that should be migrated.
-Only files and folders located within the ``--in-root`` directory will be considered for migration by the tool.
-Files located outside the ``--in-root`` directory  will not be migrated, even if they are included by a source file located within the ``--in-root`` directory.
+Only files and folders within the ``--in-root`` directory will be considered for migration by the tool.
+Files outside the ``--in-root`` directory  will not be migrated, even if they are included by a source file within the ``--in-root`` directory.
    By default, the migrated files are created in a new folder named ``dpct_output``.

    As a result of the migration command, you should see the new SYCL source file